plagache/ping/README.md

 getaddrinfo: Servname not supported for ai_socktype

 probably that for a sock raw. we need the address in byte so probably use -> inet_ntop

+cant use socket has a name because socket is also a function